galaxyproject/SARS-CoV-2/genomics/global_platform/README.md

 ### Organize your data into a collection

-Collection is a way to represent arbitrarily large sets of datasets as a single entity.
+Collection is a way to represent arbitrarily large sets of samples as a single entity.
 It makes it very convenient for downstream analysis.

 <div class="custom-block warning">If you uploaded data from SRA, it will already be organized as a collection!
 Go to the next step.</div>

-The following video, shows how to create single, or paired collection depending on the type of data you have:
+The following video shows how to create a single or paired collection depending on the type of data you have:

 | Type of collection | A very short demo |
 |-------------------|------|